 You should at this point contact your veterinarian for a professional diagnosis and treatment.

-The Pomeranian grooming Booklet has full details on how to care for your Pomeranian's teeth
+The Pomeranian Grooming Book has details on how to care for your Pomeranian's teeth

 Disclaimer: The Content is not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian with any questions you may have regarding the medical condition of your dog.
 Never disregard professional advice or delay in seeking it because of something you have read on ANY website.